My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 Hopefully, it will help many gardeners in a way that is successful and sustainable.

-May your time in the garden be happy and your harvest joyful and easy!
+And may you and your garden be healthy and happy so your harvest will be joyful and rich!